 Causes and Risk Factors

-For older adults who experience depression for the first time later in life, other factors may be at play.
-Depression may be related to changes that occur in the brain and body as a person ages.
+For older adults who experience depression for the first time later in life, the depression may be related to changes that occur in the brain and body as a person ages.
 For example, older adults may suffer from restricted blood flow, a condition called ischemia.
-Over time, blood vessels may harden and prevent blood from flowing normally to the body's organs, including the brain.
+Over time, blood vessels may stiffen and prevent blood from flowing normally to the body’s organs, including the brain.

-If this happens, an older adult with no family history of depression may develop what some doctors call "vascular depression."
-Those with vascular depression also may be at risk for other vascular illnesses, such as heart disease, or stroke.
+If this happens, an older adult with no family history of depression may develop what is sometimes called “vascular depression.”
+Those with vascular depression also may be at risk for heart disease, stroke, or other vascular illness.

-Depression can also co-occur with other serious medical illnesses such as diabetes, cancer, and Parkinson's disease.
-Depression can make these conditions worse, and vice versa.
-Sometimes, medications taken for these illnesses may cause side effects that contribute to depression.
+Depression, especially in midlife or older adults, can co-occur with other serious medical illnesses such as diabetes, cancer, heart disease, and Parkinson’s disease.
+Depression can make these conditions worse and vice versa.
+Sometimes medications taken for these physical illnesses may cause side effects that contribute to depression.
+A doctor experienced in treating these complicated illnesses can help work out the best treatment strategy.

 Because many older adults face these illnesses along with various social and economic difficulties, some health care professionals may wrongly conclude that these problems are the cause of the depression -- an opinion often shared by patients themselves.